apapadaki-edu/web_based/README.md

 ### Desktop Layout

 Following are images of the website.
-I desided not to make changes to modernize the layout, since the goal was to follow the design given to me.
+I decided not to make changes to modernize the layout, since the goal was to follow the design given to me.
-However, I tried to make the mobile design more compact and simple.
+However, I tried to make the mobile design more compact and simpler.
 One can check the responsive layout by following this [link](https://aspa7beginner.github.io/web_based/).
-If they are on desktop they can use dev tools, otherwise, if they visit from their phone or tablet, they will be presented with the appropriate layout automaticaly.
+If they are on desktop they can use dev tools, otherwise, if they visit from their phone or tablet, they will be presented with the appropriate layout automatically.

 <br>